5 minute read

 49% of organisations in the Information and Communication industry stated that homeworking is more likely to increase in the future.

-With this in mind, document automation can be set up in weeks.
+With this in mind, document automation can be set up in a matter of weeks.
 It can help centralise operations, and consequently, teams can work effectively across multiple locations.

 Team members can access cloud-based software from anywhere.
 For this reason, they are not restricted by the physical location of in-house printing and mailing equipment.

-Moreover, users can continue to provide a high level of service, even when it is time-sensitive.
-Letters and documents, such as invoices or statements can be delivered efficiently and securely at the right time.
+Moreover, users can continue to provide a high level of service, even when time is of the essence.
+Letters and documents, such as invoices or statements, can be delivered efficiently and securely at the right time.

-Running an on-site mailing function is also a considerable ongoing cost that is perhaps now an unnecessary expense.
-Reach plc, the largest national and regional news publisher, saved around £8,000 by switching to document automation solution, Aceni, to print monthly payslips instead of replacing broken equipment.
+Running an on-site mailing function is also a considerable ongoing cost that may now be an unnecessary expense.
+One client, saved around £8,000 by switching to a document automation solution, Aceni, to print monthly payslips instead of replacing broken equipment.

 What about data security?

 With new working practices, of course, come fears of data security and privacy.
-But with the right solution partner, you’ll find document automation offers reassurances against data breaches and new ways to help you improve document accuracy.
+However, with the right solution partner, you’ll find that document automation offers reassurance against data breaches and new ways to help you improve document accuracy.

-You should securely upload data into the document automation solution to securely process your data.
-It should all be traceable from upload to delivery, and systems should be in place to provide a full audit trail.
+You should securely upload data into the document automation solution to ensure the secure processing of your data.
+It should be fully traceable from upload to delivery, and systems should be in place to provide a comprehensive audit trail.

-Document automation solutions can add value by spotting when documents don’t meet your required standards.
+Document automation solutions can add value by identifying when documents fail to meet your required standards.
 They can then send your team notifications before printing to check and rectify any discrepancies.
 At any point, as a manager, you should be able to find out exactly where a communication is in the document journey.

-Document automation applications can then use in-built logic and workflows to create and sign-off important documents with minimal manual interaction.
+Document automation applications can then use built-in logic and workflows to create and sign off on important documents with minimal manual interaction.

 data security